bbuchalter/ios-gym/hooks/README.md

 - TypeScript types are valid (`tsc --noEmit`)
 - All tests pass (`jest`)
 - Code style checks pass (ESLint for web directory)
+- Code formatting is correct (Prettier for web directory)
+- YAML syntax is valid (`yaml-lint` for grammar files)

 See [../HOOKS.md](../HOOKS.md) for complete documentation.